artenax/fractal/README.md

 ### Runtime Dependencies

-Fractal doesn't store your **password** but uses [Secret Service](https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/) to store your other **credentials** so you should have something providing that service on your system.
-If you're using GNOME or KDE this should work for you out of the box with gnome-keyring or ksecretservice.
+Fractal doesn't store your **password** but uses [Secret Service](https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/) to store your **access token** and **passphrase** used to encrypt the local cache.
+Therefore, you need to have software providing that service on your system.
+If you're using GNOME this should work for you out of the box and gnome-keyring or ksecretservice should already be installed and setup.

+## Security Best Practices

+Additionally to setting up the [Secret Service](https://www.freedesktop.org/wiki/Specifications/secret-storage-spec/), make sure to use a strong **password** for the keyring, or for the user session if used to unlock the keyring (normally it's the case), since it will be used to encrypt secrets in **Secret Service**.
+Furthermore, make sure to lock your system when stepping away from the computer since an unlocked computer gives other people access to your private communications and stored secrets.

 ## Contributing